 Monica Griffith, MPA

-Monica joined LFA in 2018 with a background in data analysis and educational programs.
-She is particularly passionate about programs focused on poverty reduction, housing, and educational equity.
-As a Senior Research Associate, Monica supports LFA’s projects through strategic data collection and analysis aimed at maximizing clients’ learning, impact, and sustainability.
+Monica joined LFA in 2018 with a background in quantitative research methods, policy analysis, and educational programs.
+She is particularly passionate about programs focused on youth development, housing, and educational equity.
+Monica’s consulting experience includes developing instruments and evaluation frameworks; leading data collection and analysis; authoring reports; and providing technical assistance and capacity-building.

-Prior to joining LFA, Monica analyzed policies related to affordable housing and urban policy in New York City and supported international early grade literacy and girls’ education programs in Asia and Africa, including publishing local language children’s books and improving the diversity and quality of books in school libraries.
+Prior to joining LFA, Monica analyzed policies related to affordable housing and urban policy in New York City and supported international early grade literacy and girls’ education programs in Asia and Africa, including publishing local language children’s books and developing analytic tools aimed at improving the diversity and quality of books in school libraries.
 Monica also taught English as a second language to primary school students in rural Chile.

 In her free time, Monica enjoys hiking, swimming, crossword puzzles, and petting other peoples’ dogs.